Nutanix-APJ/Consolidated_Storage_Bootcamp/objects_buckets_users_access_control/objects_buckets_users_access_control.rst

 Overview
 ++++++++

+Nutanix Objects is a highly-scalable, software defined Object Storage solution that can be used for several types of applications, such as: Backup, Big Data, SIEM, Cloud Native Apps, and Long Term Retention.

+It is deployed and managed as part of the Nutanix Enterprise Cloud Platform, eliminating the need for additional storage silos.
 An objects cluster is already provisioned for you.

-In this exercise you will only create buckets.
+In the following steps we will see how to:

+Create a Bucket
+Create an IAM User and adding to bucket-share

 Create Bucket In Prism